franconepippone/mc-industrial-web-framework/docs/overview.md

 A **Router** is a core element of the RDS.
 It is directly inspired by Internet routers and follows the same operational principles.

 A Router is a node in the network where multiple edges meet and where traveling Packages are redirected based on their attached Address Stamp.
-By default, a RDS Router has exactly **one Input Port**, where all incoming Packages arrive.
+By default, a RDS Router has exactly **one Input Port**, where all incoming Packages enter.

 A Router can have any number of **Output Ports**.
-Each Output Port is simply an "exit gate", where Packages can leave the router in a specific direction.
-Every Output Port is bound to exactly one outgoing direction, and the Router's routing logic selects which port to use based on the destination encoded in the Package's Address Stamp.
-Depending on the chosen Package technology, Output Ports may also function as temporary buffers where Packages wait before being collected and carried forward by the respective **Link**.
+Each output port is simply an "exit gate", where Packages can leave the router in a specific direction.
+Every Output Port is bound to exactly one outgoing direction, and the Router's routing logic selects which port to use based on the Package's attached Address Stamp.
+Depending on the chosen Package technology, Output Ports may also function as temporary buffers where Packages wait before being collected and forwarded by the respective **Link**.

 To perform routing decisions, a Router stores a **Routing Table** that maps each known destination address to a specific Output Port.
 When a Package arrives:

-1. The Router extracts the Address Stamp from the first slot of the Shulker Box.
+1. The Router extracts the Address Stamp from the first slot of the Package.
 2. The Routing Table is checked for a matching destination address.
 3. The Address Stamp is reinserted into the same slot.
-4. If a matching Output Port exists, the Package is moved to that port.
+4. If a matching output port exists, the Package is moved to that port.

 If no mapping is found, the behavior may vary (for example: forwarding to a fallback port or storing the Package for manual inspection).

 It is important to clarify that **Routers do not perform physical transportation**.
-They only move Packages from the Inbound Port to one of the Output Ports, based on their attached Address Stamp.
+They only move Packages from the Input Port to one of the Output Ports, based on their attached Address Stamp.
 The physical movement of packages is handled entirely by **Links**.

-Although conceptually different, a Router and a Terminal can physically coexist in the same structure.
+Although conceptually different, a Router and a Terminal might physically coexist in the same structure.
 A single build may act as both a Router and a Terminal simultaneously.

 >More details can be found in the *[Router Specifications](router_specs.md)* file.